shaikahmadnawaz/data-science/README.md

 Identify the right tools to use, and develop a data strategy.
 Case studies are also helpful in customizing a potential solution.
 Once these conditions exist and available data is extracted, you can develop a machine learning model.

+# What makes someone a data scientist?
+I define a data scientist as someone who finds solutions to problems by analyzing Big or small data using appropriate tools and then tells stories to communicate her findings to the relevant stakeholders.
+I do not use the data size as a restrictive clause.
+A data below a certain arbitrary threshold does not make one less of a data scientist.
+Nor is my definition of a data scientist restricted to particular analytic tools, such as machine learning.
+As long as one has a curious mind, fluency in analytics, and the ability to communicate the findings, I consider the person a data scientist.